Last updated on March 13th, 2023 at 03:10 pm

 DDM: What is your favourite period in time and why?

-DDM: What are your 3 favourite items that you have ever sold and why have you chosen to name those particular ones?
+DDM: What are the 3 favourite items that you have ever sold and why have you chosen to name those particular ones?

 DDM: What are your favourite vintage brands and are they very difficult to find?